crestonbunch/cylon/README.md

 Cylon compiles robots.txt files into a NFA.
 This means it is well-suited for web crawlers that need to use the same robots.txt file for multiple URLs.
 Re-using the same compiled Cylon NFA will avoid repeated work.

+The NFA will often match more efficiently than a naive solution.
+This is because the NFA matches multiple rules simultaneously, which requires fewer comparisons.
+In general, the more repeated prefixes in a robot.txt file, the more the NFA "compresses" the amount of work required.

-The NFA is generally more efficient than naive matching.
-There are some degenerate cases where it may perform worse.
+There are some degenerate cases where it may perform worse than a naive approach.
+Special care is taken to avoid exponential runtime when encounting rendudant wildcard matches.
+Multiple repeated wildcards are treated as a single wildcard.

 Cylon minimizes random memory access when compiling and running the NFA to maximize cache-locality.

-Runtime performance for matching URLs is O(n^k).
-Suppose the length of the input is n, the number of NFA states is m, and the average number of states that match the input is k.
-In the worst case m == k.
-In practice m << k.
-To trigger a degenerate case would require many wildcard matches.
-A typical value of k may be between 2 and 5.

-The number of NFA states m is proportional to the number of unique prefixes in the robots.txt file.
-The number of states per input token k is proportional to the number of times each unique prefix appears in the robots.txt file.
-Wildcard matches also increase k.
-Special care is taken to avoid exponential runtime when encounting repeated wildcard matches e.g. 'Allow: /\*\*\*\*\*'.
-Multiple repeated wildcards are treated as a single wildcard.

-It is important to understand the runtime tradeoffs with a naive approach.
-The naive matching approach would require O(n \* p \* q) comparisons where you match the n-length path against q p-length rules in the robots.txt file.
-For situations where you need to match many inputs against a single robot.txt file, this performance may be worse.
-In general k << q.

 ### (De-)serialization